Aqua (user interface)

+Background

+For years, Apple had been trying and failing to produce a next-generation Mac OS operating system, including projects code-named Pink, Taligent, and Copland.
+Mac OS X was ultimately built on NeXTSTEP, after Apple purchased NeXT and its CEO, Steve Jobs, returned to Apple, the company he had cofounded.

+Early versions of Mac OS X, called Rhapsody, was a developer release that had an interim user interface, blending MacOS 8's "Platinum" and OpenStep looks.
+The Rhapsody approach was ultimately abandoned, and the new operating system was dubbed Mac OS X in 1998.
+Early developer previews of Mac OS X shipped with an interface similar to Rhapsody, combining classic Mac OS and NextStep.
+The final operating system interface, Aqua, would be unveiled at Macworld Expo in January 2000.

 Design elements

-Gray, white and blue are the three principal colors which define the Aqua style.
+Aqua uses blue, white, and gray as the principal colors throughout its style.
 Window toolbars, window backgrounds, buttons, menus and other interface elements are all found in either of these colors.
 For instance, toolbars and sidebars are often grey or metal-colored, window backgrounds and popup menus are white and buttons (in older systems also scrollbar handles) are accented with a bright blue.
 In versions of OS X prior to OS X Yosemite, most controls have a "glass" or "gel" effect applied to them.
 David Pogue described this effect as "lickable globs of Crest Berrylicious Toothpaste Gel".

 macOS has few native customization options to change the overall look of the system.
 Users can choose a graphite appearance instead of the default blue one.
 When using the graphite appearance, controls have a slate-like, grey-blue or grey color, including the primary window controls which are red, yellow and green with the default appearance.
 The appearance option was added at the behest of developers and users who found the blue appearance garish or unprofessional.
 OS X Yosemite added a dark mode that darkens the predominantly white menubar and Dock.
 Users can also freely choose a highlight color for text and file selection.